-From the May, 2013 newsletter
+From the November, 2013 newsletter

-Hello AGO Friends
+Hello AGO Friends!

 The purpose of the American Guild of Organists is to promote the organ in its historic and evolving roles, to encourage excellence in the performance of organ and choral music, and to provide a forum for mutual support, inspiration, education, and certification of Guild members.